agnescameron/teaching-site/_posts/2020-03-16-graphs-of-desire.md

   [on re-visiting the things you've accumulated](https://thecreativeindependent.com/people/charles-broskoski-on-self-discovery-upon-revisiting-things-youve-accumulated-over-time/)

 ### assignment

-with the data set you arranged last week, experiment with a graphical interface that could be used to represent the data in an interesting or unusual way. think
+with the data set you arranged last week, experiment with a graphical interface that could be used to explore your data set.

 **inspiration**
  [yale aids memorial project](http://yamp.org)